-First, some knowledge about the X11 mining algorithm, the currency DASH, and some dash mining pools would be useful.
-(Check the resources guide in our blog Dash: The Complete Guide to start).
+First, if you have some knowledge about the X11 mining algorithm, the currency DASH, and dash mining pools, it surely would be helpful.
+(You can also read the resources in our blog Dash: The Complete Guide ).

 You need to choose one of the mining pools and create a mining worker in that pool.
 Also, it is recommended that you have a look at the “Help” section of your mining pool.

-In our tutorial, we will use the coinmine.pl mining pool for DASH mining.
+In our tutorial, we will use the coinmine.pl mining pool for demonstrating DASH mining.

 Get Your PSU Ready

-- The miner comes with NO integrated PSU.
-If you also bought the Baikal PSU package from EastShore, please skip this section and go to the next section for the miner setting-up.
+- The miner does NOT comes with a built-in PSU.
+But if you also bought the Baikal PSU package from EastShore, please skip this section and go to the next section for the miner setting-up.

-- Or, you could get a 12V5A switch power adapter for the miner with the interface type as: Outer Diameter 5.5mm; Inner Diameter 2.5mm.
+- You could get a 12V5A switch power adapter for the miner with the interface type as: Outer Diameter 5.5mm; Inner Diameter 2.5mm.

 - Connect the miner to the LAN port on the same router which your computer is also connected to.
 The miner is stand-alone, your computer is just needed for miner configuration.

-- This is the miner you will receive from EastShore.
+- This is the miner as you will receive from EastShore.

 - There is an ethernet port on one end of the miner.
 And there are PSU connection port and power switch on another end of the miner.